- Doctors & Departments

 Athletic trainers also play an important role in recognizing, assessing and managing concussions including supporting critical return to play decisions.
 They also help counsel coaches, parents and athletes about concussion prevention and management.

-Though the national increase of care is encouraging, at Children’s Colorado we are advocating for improving percentages here in Colorado to ensure that young athletes can participate in sports as safely as possible.
+Though the national increase of care is encouraging, at Children's Colorado we are advocating for increasing athletic trainer services in Colorado to ensure that young athletes can participate in sports as safely as possible.

-To become an athletic trainer, one must first earn a bachelor’s degree in athletic training from an accredited athletic training education program.
-More than 70% of athletic trainers have also earned master’s degrees and several hold PhDs.
+To become an athletic trainer, you must first earn a bachelor's degree in athletic training from an accredited athletic training education program.
+Currently, more than 70% of athletic trainers have also earned master's degrees and some hold doctorates.
+In 2020, the athletic training profession will transition to an entry-level master's degree.

-After earning a bachelor’s degree, prospective athletic trainers must sit for a comprehensive three-part examination administered by the Board of Certification (BOC).
+After earning their degree, prospective athletic trainers must sit for a comprehensive three-part examination administered by the Board of Certification (BOC).
 Once the BOC exam is passed, candidates are granted athletic training certification (ATC).
-Only those who have passed the BOC may use the title “athletic trainer.”
+Only those who have passed the BOC may use the title "athletic trainer."

-Most states regulate the practice of athletic training and additional licensure or registration must be obtained before an athletic trainer is allowed to practice.
-Once certified, an athletic trainer must complete ongoing continuing education requirements in order to maintain certification.
-For more information, please see the complete education overview provided by the National Athletic Trainer’s Association (NATA).
+Most states regulate the practice of athletic training and require trainers to obtain additional licensure or registration before they can practice.
+Once certified, an athletic trainer must complete ongoing continuing education requirements to maintain certification.
+For more information, please see the complete education overview provided by the National Athletic Trainer's Association (NATA).

-At Children’s Hospital Colorado, we employ more than 20 certified athletic trainers in various capacities.
-This includes physician extenders, who partner with our sports medicine physicians in clinic, and community outreach athletic trainers, who provide medical services in high schools and youth sports clubs in the Denver metro area.
+Our athletic trainers work in various capacities including our physician clinics where they work in sports medicine and other subspecialty services in the Orthopedics Institute.
+We also employ community outreach athletic trainers who provide medical services in high schools and youth sports clubs in the Denver metro area.